antoine-le-calloch/retrieve-twilight-alerts/README.md

 The alerts will always be updated to ensure the latest information is retrieved.

 ## Todo
-- [ ] Allow the observation file to update automatically when there is new data available.
+- [ ] Allow the observation file on update to only fetch new observations